Sendhuraan/JS_solutions/README.md

 ## How to Run

-- Make sure that Node JS (v8.11.3) is installed
+- Make sure that Node JS (v8.11.3) is installed.
 - Clone the repository

 ### Run Solution